Communication-Efficient Hybrid Language Model via Uncertainty-Aware Opportunistic and Compressed Transmission: Uncertainty-Aware Opportunistic Hybrid Language Model

 Given that the correlation between uncertainty and rejection probability exhibits only minor deviations (see \figref{fig:cnnvit_X}), we approximate \(\mathbb{E}[\beta_d(t)] \approx \beta_d(t)\), which is now able to leverage the linear relationship in~\eqref{eq:uncertainty_rejection2}.

+For analytical tractability, we assume that the uncertainty process $u(t)$ is independent and identically distributed (i.i.d.) over time.
+The rejection probability $\beta_d(t)$ is then deterministically related to $u(t)$ through the linear mapping in~\eqref{eq:uncertainty_rejection2}. \begin{remark}[Uncertainty Independence Validation] Although language generation is autoregressive, we empirically examine the temporal dependence of token-level uncertainty.
+Fig.~\ref{fig:token_acf} shows the autocorrelation of uncertainty across generation steps.
+The maximum absolute autocorrelation is 0.13 at lag~1, and rapidly decays to values below 0.1 for larger lags.
+This indicates weak and short-range dependence without persistent temporal correlation.
+Therefore, adopting an approximate independence assumption for analytical tractability does not significantly deviate from observed behavior in practice. \end{remark}

-For analytical tractability, we assume that the uncertainty \( u(t) \) and the rejection probability \(\beta_d(t)\) are independent and identically distributed (i.i.d.) over time.
-Under this assumption, a fixed uncertainty threshold can be derived uniformly across rounds, as formalized in the following result: \begin{theorem}[Uncertainty Threshold and Rejection Risk] Assuming i.i.d. uncertainty \(u(t)\) and rejection probability \(\beta_d(t)\), let \(u \coloneqq u(t)\) and \(\beta \coloneqq \beta_d(t)\) for any \(t\).
+Under this assumption, a fixed uncertainty threshold can be derived uniformly across rounds, as formalized in the following result. \begin{theorem}[Uncertainty Threshold and Rejection Risk] Assuming i.i.d. uncertainty \(u(t)\) and rejection probability \(\beta_d(t)\), let \(u \coloneqq u(t)\) and \(\beta \coloneqq \beta_d(t)\) for any \(t\).
 Besides, we regard $\beta$ equivalent to its expectation $\mathbb{E}[\beta]$ of \eqref{eq:10}.
 Then, the uncertainty threshold \(u_{\text{th}}\) is given as the upper limit:

 where \(\Delta = P(y_d < x_d)\) denotes the probability that a token is not deterministically accepted.
-The resultant rejection risk \(R\) when skipping tokens with \(u \leq u_{\text{th}}\) is upper bounded~as
+The resultant rejection risk \(R\) when skipping tokens with \(u \leq u_{\text{th}}\) is upper bounded~as:

 where \(f(u)\) denotes the probability density function (PDF) of the uncertainty \(u\). \begin{proof} Since \(0 < \mathbb{E}_{y_d}\left[ 1-\frac{y_d}{x_d} \mid y_d < x_d \right] \leq 1\), it follows from \eqref{eq:10} that \(0 < \beta \leq \Delta\).
 Using the linear relationship in \eqref{eq:uncertainty_rejection2}, the uncertainty range can be bounded as: